 Before you begin any action for an overtime claim, we make sure that you have a legitimate claim.
 I will go over the basic of your case with you and make sure that there is merit in your case and that it is for unpaid overtime.
 If you have a case for wrongful termination, sexual harassment, etc, we do handle those cases as well but you should understand that these types of cases are much more complicated, will take a lot more time, and will involve a lot more work on your part.

-Once we have decide that you do have a case, the first thing we do is send a letter to the employer telling then that they owe you money.
+Once we have decided that you do have a case, the first thing we do is send a letter to the employer telling then that they owe you money.
 We also demand copies of all time records and payroll records -- which you have a right to inspect under Cal.
 Labor Code §226 and the Wage Orders.
 This letter is called a "demand letter" because we are demanding that the company pay you your wages.

 Frequently, the demand letter contains only your estimates of what overtime you are due.
 This is because it is the employer's responsibility to keep track of the hours that you work and they do not do this.

-In most cases, the employer retains an attorney and the their attorney reviews the employer's side of the story.
-There are times when the employer does not retain an attorney, but is is almost always better for you when they do.
+In most cases, the employer retains an attorney and their attorney reviews the employer's side of the story.
+There are times when the employer does not retain an attorney, but it is almost always better for you when they do.
 The reason is that many employers do not know California labor laws and they do not know how serious the California Legislature is about having them enforced.
 In addition, when they have to pay their own attorney, it is much less likely that they will put up frivolous defenses.
 Thus, it is always better when they retain an attorney.

 Not only is is better when the employer retains an attorney, but the better the attorney they retain, the better it is for you.
 This is surprising at first, but the reason is that a good attorney knows the law and can tell when his client has a losing case.
 As attorneys don't like to lose, and their clients don't like to pay them to lose, a good attorney will simply spell out the situation for their client so that it can be resolved in the quickest manner.